 - 1 stalk green onion finely chopped

-- ¾ teaspoon Garlic minced
+- ¾ teaspoon garlic minced

-- 1 tablespoon Gochujang mild
+- 1 tablespoon Gochujang aka Korean red pepper paste (opt for mild version)

-- ½ teaspoon Gochugaru
+- ½ teaspoon Gochugaru aka Korean red pepper flakes

 - ½ tablespoon sesame oil